himoacs/solace_kdb_whitepaper/whitepaper.md

 That's it for this example in which I showed how you can easily code a stats process that gets updates from PubSub+ event broker instead of a ticker plant or a realtime subscriber.
 This makes the stats process rely solely on the broker and not other *q* processes and hence, promotes a loosely coupled architecture.
 If in future you needed to add another stats process, you can do so without modifying any existing processes.

 Moreover, these processes can be deployed on-prem or on cloud since they can easily get the realtime data from PubSub+ brokers deployed in an event mesh configuration.
-My RDB process can be on-prem with my market data feed handlers where as my stats process can be in AWS.
+My RDB process can be on-prem with my market data feed handlers whereas my stats process can be in AWS.

 ### Conclusion